 Efficient wood utilization is the cornerstone of our sustainability objectives.
 This starts in the forest and continues in our mills.

-In the forest, our Mercer Holz group in Europe is dedicated to procuring and buying a range of wood products, from sawlogs to pulpwood to garden waste, from sustainably managed forests.
+In the forest, our Mercer Holz group in Europe is dedicated to procuring and buying a range of wood products, from sawlogs to pulpwood, from sustainably managed forests.
 We merchandise this material to ensure it is utilized and gains the greatest value.

 In Canada, we have designed and built custom machinery that can enter forest sites that have been harvested by others and recover the material that was left behind that was otherwise destined for burning.
 We pay for waste material that others produce in the region, which results in greater utilization and eliminates a source of particulate when the material would otherwise be burned in slash piles.